Most of us have heard of the pancreas but aren’t really sure what it is.

 Making the Diagnosis

-The diagnosis of pancreatitis has been made substantially simpler with the development of the SPEC-FPL and PSL tests, which stand for Specific Feline Pancreatic Lipase and Pancreatic Sensitive Lipase respectively.
+The diagnosis of pancreatitis can be a challenging one, especially in chronic pancreatitis.
+All laboratory information and imaging as well as clinical information should be integrated.
+The diagnostic process has been aided by the development of the SPEC-FPL and PSL tests, which stand for Specific Feline Pancreatic Lipase and Pancreatic Sensitive Lipase respectively.
 The SPEC-FPL test can be run as an in-house test kit that yields a positive or negative or even a numeric value depending on the equipment used in a matter of minutes.
 The PrecisionPSL® test can be run by reference labs but does not have an in-house test kit.

-These tests are based on the PLI test, which stands for Pancreatic Lipase Immunoreactivity, a test that is available only at certain veterinary university diagnostic laboratories.
-Lipase is one of the pancreatic digestive enzymes and small traces are normally in the circulation.
-These levels jump dramatically during pancreatitis and thus the diagnosis can be made non-invasively without the expense of ultrasound.
-This form of testing is actually more sensitive than ultrasound which means it can pick up pancreatitis in a milder state.
+These tests are based on the PLI test, which stands for Pancreatic Lipase Immunoreactivity, a test available through most veterinary hospitals.
+Lipase is one of the pancreatic digestive enzymes and small traces of it are normally in circulation.
+These levels increase dramatically during pancreatitis and thus the diagnosis can be made non-invasively without the expense of ultrasound.
+This form of testing is actually more sensitive than ultrasound which means it can detect pancreatitis in a milder state.

-Of course, pancreatitis can be diagnosed on ultrasound because the inflamed pancreas becomes swollen and exhibits texture changes typical of inflammation.
-Pancreatitis can also be diagnosed by biopsy during surgical exploration as well, though there is controversy as to whether removing a piece of pancreas actually generates additional inflammation.
+Of course, acute pancreatitis can be diagnosed on ultrasound because the inflamed pancreas becomes swollen and exhibits texture changes typical of inflammation.
+Chronic pancreatitis has more subtle sonographic findings.
+Assessing the pancreas sonographically, however, depends on the operator's skill.
+Pancreatitis can also be diagnosed by biopsy during surgical exploration as well, though there is controversy as to whether removing a piece of the pancreas generates additional inflammation.
 The advantage of surgical exploration, however, is that other organs can be sampled to get a more complete picture of what is happening in the abdomen.

 How is the Cat Treated?

-Medicines are used to control pain and nausea.
-In the dog, high fat diets are important predisposing factors for pancreatitis but this appears not to be true for cats.
-Pre-existing inflammatory bowel disease seems to bear more feline relevance so treatment in that direction seems more appropriate (steroids, antacids, low residue diets or hypoallergenic diets).
+Medications are used to control pain and nausea.
+In the dog, high-fat diets are important predisposing factors for pancreatitis but this appears not to be true for cats.
+Pre-existing inflammatory bowel disease seems to bear more feline relevance so treatment in that direction seems more appropriate (steroids, antacids, low residue diets, or hypoallergenic diets).
 Anecdotally, digestive enzyme supplementations are felt to be helpful in some cases.
 In the past, food restriction was included in treatment to rest the sensitive pancreas but newer thinking is that the entire GI tract heals faster when food is passing through it.
+Nutritional support is important in cats so that hepatic lipidosis does not develop.

-How the cat does in the long run depends on how severely ill he is and what accompanying conditions he has.
+How the cat does, in the long run, depends on how severely ill they are and what accompanying conditions exist.
 If the cat survives the episode of acute pancreatitis, there is a good chance that he or she will live a normal life thereafter.
 However, chronic cases of pancreatitis may wax and wane for years, requiring a permanent diet change and chronic medication administration.

 - Pancreatitis is inflammation of the pancreas.
 The pancreas secretes digestive enzymes that break down nutrients.